Skip to content

 Implement Safe Vehicle actions from 2020-2022 Vision Zero Action Plan, focusing on:

-• Piloting and managing emerging vehicle technologies with the potential to improve safety.
+• Piloting and managing emerging vehicle technologies with the potential to improve safety; and

 • Continuing to monitor safety on the City’s scooter share pilot and make adjustments to provider requirements, public education, or street design as appropriate.